denkisil/ccdb-commonjs/README.md

 - `SchemaField.required` - it check needest filling of this field; in default `false`

 - `SchemaField.defaultValue` - value, which inserts to field, if it not required; in default `null`

+- `SchemaField.maxNumValue` - value, which set maximal value for field

+- `SchemaField.minNumValue` - value, which set minimal value for field

+### Methods

+- `Schema.dataValidByScheme(data to validation)` - does data validation according with scheme

 ## FS